What is Chain Link Fence?

-Some homeowners don’t like the industrial look of silver fence in their yards, therefore manufacturers offer colors.
+Some homeowners don’t like the industrial look of silver chain link fencing in their yards, therefore manufacturers offer colors.
 These darker colors blend in well with their surroundings as a result making them less noticeable.

-Manufacturers use the same steel posts and fabric as standard galvanized fence, but coat them with a vinyl product or powder coating.
+Manufacturers use the same galvanized steel fence posts and fabric as standard galvanized fence, but coat them with a vinyl product or powder coating.
 Therefore, providing the color.

-Colors cost more than standard galvanized fence.
+Colors cost more than standard galvanized fencing.
 However, in order to get a approved for a fence permit, many cities require choosing a color other than the galvanized coating.

-There is a combination of the two of the two color options.
+There is a combination of the two color options.
 Vinyl coated fabric attached to galvanized framework.
 This allows for most of the surface area to have a color while keeping the cost down as a result of using the galvanized framework.

 Does Chain Link Fence Come in Different Grades?

 Yes!
-There are three grades of chain link fence.
+There are three grades of chain link fencing.
 Residential, Commercial and Industrial grade.